Free Banach $f$-algebras: Extension of operators

 is a lattice-algebra homomorphism.
 Since $C_{T^{*}}(\eta _x)=\iota_{F}(\eta _{Tx})$, $C_{T^{*}}$ maps $\FNFA E$ to $\iota_{F} (\FNFA F)$ contractively, so the range of $C_{T^{*}}$ is contained in $\hat{\iota }_F(\FBFA F)$.
 By uniqueness, $C_{T^{*}}=\hat{\iota }_F\circ\bar{T}$. \end{proof}

-Right after the corresponding lemma for free Banach lattices, in \cite[Proposition 3.2]{oikhberg_etal2022} it is shown that an operator between Banach spaces $T\colon E\to F$ is injective, onto or has dense range if and only if the induced operator between the free Banach lattices $\bar{T}\colon \FBL E\to \FBL F$ is injective, onto or has dense range, respectively.
+Recall from \cref{prop:FBL_extension_properties} that an operator between Banach spaces $T\colon E\to F$ is injective, onto or has dense range if and only if the induced operator between the free Banach lattices $\bar{T}\colon \FBL E\to \FBL F$ is injective, onto or has dense range, respectively.
 The following example shows that for free Banach \falg s the situation is different.

 \begin{example} Let $T\colon \el 1^{2}\to \el \infty ^2$ be the formal identity.
 Identify both $B_{\el 1^2}$ and $B_{\el \infty ^2}$ as subsets of the Euclidean plane $\R^2$.
 Identify also $\FBFA{\el 1^2}$ and $\FBFA{\el \infty ^2}$ as sublattice-algebras of $C(B_{\el \infty ^2})$ and $C(B_{\el 1^2})$ through $\hat{\iota }_{\el 1^2}$ and $\hat{\iota }_{\el \infty ^2}$, respectively (\cref{cor:finite_representable} ensures that this is possible).
 The induced operator $\bar{T}\colon \FBFA{\el 1^2}\to \FBFA{\el \infty ^2}$ is, according to \cref{lem:extension}, nothing more than the restriction map $\bar{T}f=f|_{B_{\el 1^2}}$.
 By \cref{lem:bump}, there exists a non-zero $f \in \FBFA{\el 1^2}$ such that $\supp f \subseteq [1/2,1]^2$.
 Then $\bar{T}f=0$, so that $\bar{T}$ is not injective, even though $T$ is. \end{example}